Carlos Alvarez College of Business

 MBA 5613.
 Strategic Management and Policy.
 (3-0) 3 Credit Hours.

 Prerequisite: Completion of all other MBA Core courses or approval of instructor, Department Chair, and Associate Dean of the Office of Graduate Studies.
 A course intended to integrate material taken in the M.B.A. program, as well as to broaden the horizons of the student beyond the focus on the firm.
 The macroeconomic aspects of the economy and contemporary problems and trends of business are covered.
 Students who earn a grade of "B" (3.0) or better in this course will satisfy the comprehensive examination requirement.
 A student who receives a grade of "B-," "C+," or "C" may still satisfy this requirement by successfully passing a comprehensive examination as set out in this catalog.
 (Same as MGT 5903.
 Credit cannot be earned for both MBA 5613 and MGT 5903.)
-Differential Tuition: $387.
+This course has Differential Tuition.